nordic-institute/X-Road/development/k8s/charts/e2e-fixtures/README.md

 provisioned before those charts, not alongside these fixtures.
 It now has its own `development/k8s/charts/ds-https-keystore` chart, deployed as an early ansible step (`ds_https_keystore` role, before `security_server` and `central_server`).
-See that chart's README for the self-signed recipe, the SAN set, and the truststore-key-naming reconciliation still owed to the DSP slice.
+See that chart's README for the self-signed recipe and the SAN set.

 ## 4. hurl bootstrap Job